 Eating a heart-healthy diet is also important for managing your hypertension.

-Lower Blood Pressure Natually With the Low Sodium Dash Diet
+Lower Blood Pressure Natually With The Low Sodium Dash Diet

 If you have hypertension, or simply want to start a healthier diet to reduce your risk for a host of diseases, then the DASH diet may be for you.